medjedovicm/sasapps.io/content/posts/sasjs-server-on-vps.md

 ```

 Finally - don't forget to change the password for the secretuser, and request that other users do the same for theirs.

+If you'd like to perform additional configuration, just update the [name / value pairs](https://server.sasjs.io/settings/) in the `/home/sasjssrv/.env` file and restart the server.